OSMBrasil/IJSN_road_import/FIELDS.md

 nrFaixas
 =======

-Integer value between 1 and 6 for number of `lanes`, be ware that it seems like it counts lanes in both directions on duplicated roads, even when being marked with separate tracks.
+Integer value between 1 and 6 for number of `lanes`, be aware that it seems like it counts lanes in both directions on duplicated roads, even when being marked with separate tracks.

 trafego
 =======